Southaven, MS Kroger facing $13K in child labor law penalties - NewsBreak

 Southaven, MS Kroger facing $13K in child labor law penalties

-SOUTHAVEN, Miss. — Grocery chain Kroger in Southaven, Mississippi is facing over $13,000 in fines for hazardous conditions and child labor violations.
+SOUTHAVEN, Miss. ( WREG ) — Grocery chain Kroger in Southaven, Mississippi is facing over $13,000 in fines for hazardous conditions and child labor violations.

 The Department of Labor said they allowed two minor workers to work in hazardous conditions and another worked more than the allowed time by law.
 The grocery store is facing a total of $13,673 in penalties.